jamesonweber/gitconfig/README.md

 # Aliases
 - `git ac "my commit message"`
-  - Adds the changed files and commmits them with the specified message
+  - Adds the changed files and commits them with the specified message
 - `git publish`
   - Gets the current local branch's name and publishes it to origin under the same name
   ```